asvrada/CollegeProj-MiniGameEngine/README.md

 # MiniRasterizer
 MiniRasterizer For Education Purpose, feel free to use in any way you want.

 Under Development...

-2016/1/7
+## Incoming New Features:
+1. Message Display